apzuba/projects/Python/README.md

-- LPTHW (tasks from the Learn Python The Hard Way textbook),
+- LPTHW (showcase projects done with the Learn Python The Hard Way textbook),

 - PsychoPy framework project,